muhendees/kube-custom-scheduler/README.md

 The following commands were executed using `psql` to create `FUNCTION` that notifies channel.
 This function does not work by itself so we need a triggers.
 Currently we depend on `jobs` table
 in both cases trigger sends a channel simple message to wake listener up.
 The rest is just a loop.
-So, at this step assuming you have your database up and running and already created tables
-we'll create a function:
+So, at this step assuming you have your database up and running we'll create a function for table names `jobs`:

 ```SQL
 CREATE OR REPLACE FUNCTION jobs_notifier() RETURNS TRIGGER